danvalsky/danielhers.github.io/ucca/divergences.md

 title:  'Content Differences in Syntactic and Semantic Representations'
 ---

+# Content Differences in Syntactic and Semantic Representations

 This page provides detailed examples to accompany the following <a href="../divergences.pdf">paper</a>:

     @InProceedings{hershcovich2019content,